Activities in Manhattan

 • Abercrombie & Fitch: not everyone is lucky enough to have an Abercrombie in their hometown, so this is a good place to get your hands on the legendary sweatshirts of the American brand.

-• NBA Store: whether you're an NBA fan or not (and I'll tell you more about attending a game later), you'll definitely want to get your hands on a cap or T-shirt from the most important basketball league in the world.
+• NBA Store: whether you're an NBA fan or not (and I'll tell you more about attending a game later), you'll definitely want to get your hands on an NBA cap or T-shirt.
 This is their official shop in New York, so don't hesitate to visit it.

 Why I like Fifth Avenue